Chart Color Schemes

 Infrastructure

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 22 projects likely impacting the area.
-Key projects include Principal Shared Paths - Bickley Road, Central Beckenham Precinct I ODP, CDC Maddington Data Centre Campus, and Mills Park Sporting Precinct Development.
-The following list details those most relevant:.
+Changes in infrastructure, major projects, and local planning schemes play a critical role in local performance.
+AreaSearch has tracked a total of 19 projects that are expected to influence the local area.
+Key developments include the Principal Shared Paths - Bickley Road, Central Beckenham Precinct I ODP, CDC Maddington Data Centre Campus, and the Mills Park Sporting Precinct Development, with the listed items showing those of greatest significance.

 Professional plan users can use the search below to filter and access additional projects.